dhanushdm132/CHATBOT/README.md

 7. The application, using Gemini, should recognize your intent to leave and ask for feedback (a short review and a rating from 1 to 5).
 8. Provide your feedback naturally (e.g., "It was very helpful, 5 stars" or "4/5, good responses").
 9. The application will use function calling to extract the review and rating, save them to `feedback.txt`, print a final message, and exit.
-10. If the bonus logging is enabled in the script, the full conversation will also be appended to `chat_history.txt`.
+10. The full conversation will also be appended to `chat_history.txt`.

 ## Example Chat Session